-Heads in the cloud V2.0
+Heads in the Cloud

-Through the work, my intention is to create an environment for the viewers to interact and engage with the surrounding space.
-Placed virtual structures react and synchronize with the environment light, nearby structures, and objects.
+Through the work, my intention is to create an environment for the viewers to interact and engage with the surrounding space. placed virtual structures react and synchronize with the environment light, nearby structures, and objects.

 Virtual structures create an immersive environment, which opens up many new dimensions to play/interact with virtual structures and the space around them.